 Did you know that everyday-use cleaning products in your home contribute to indoor air pollution?
-As a result, these common household products are affecting the health of you and your family.
+As a result, these common household products affect the health of you and your family.
 Cleaning products, and the air pollutants they produce, are often unregulated.
 This is a serious issue that should have consumers up in arms—especially when considering the potential health risks.
-VOCs from household products is an important indoor source to tackle in your space.
+VOC emissions from household products are an important indoor source to tackle in your space.

 VOCs Are Air Pollutants

 According to Science Direct, air pollutants “are airborne substances (either solids, liquids or gases) that occur in concentrations high enough to threaten the health of people and animals, to harm vegetation and structures, or to toxify a given environment.”
 Common air pollutants include lead, ground-level ozone, particulate matter, carbon monoxide, sulfur oxides and nitrogen oxides.
 Volatile organic compounds (VOCs) are simply another common air pollutant.